All Episodes

 We're about to enter the most important internal affairs investigation in recent Justice Department history, Bill Barr's investigation of everything involving Spygate Russia.

-Uh you've got uh all sorts of wrongdoing documented, confirmed, admitted to the a uh none of the people are fired.
+You've got all sorts of wrongdoing documented, confirmed, admitted to.

-It raises the question can the Justice Department actually investigate and discipline itself.
+It raises the question, can the Justice Department actually investigate and discipline itself?

 And in McCabe's case, it's not just incompetence and ignorance of the law, it's malevolence.

-This is a man who just a few months ago was still saying he thinks the president of the United States is a Russian agent.
+This is a man who just a few months ago was still saying he thinks the President of the United States is a Russian agent.

 So this is unequal prosecution, selective enforcement of the law, and it needs to change when it comes to corrupt actors within our own law enforcement agencies.